ER5ATZ/virtual-monitor/README.md

 # Virtual Monitor Streaming

-virtual-monitor.sh is a bash script that sets up a virtual monitor stream using x11vnc, ffmpeg, and Nginx.
+virtual-monitor.sh is a bash script that sets up a virtual monitor stream on linux using x11vnc, ffmpeg, and Nginx.

 ## Table of Contents